opencord/cord/docs/quickstart.md

-# CORD-in-a-Box Quick Start Guide
+# CORD-in-a-Box: Quick Start Guide

-This tutorial guide walks through the steps to bring up a demonstration CORD "POD", running in virtual machines on a single physical server (a.k.a.
+This guide walks through the steps to bring up a demonstration CORD "POD", running in virtual machines on a single physical server (a.k.a.
 "CORD-in-a-Box").
 The purpose of this demonstration POD is to enable those interested in understanding how CORD works to examine and interact with a running CORD environment.
 It is a good place for novice CORD users to start.

-**NOTE:** *This tutorial installs a simplified version of a CORD POD on a single server using virtual machines.
-If you are looking for instructions on how to install a multi-node POD, you will find them in [quickstart_physical.md](./quickstart_physical.md).
+**NOTE:** *This guide describes how to install a simplified version of a CORD POD on a single server using virtual machines.
+If you are looking for instructions on how to install a multi-node POD, you will find them in the [Physical POD Guide](./quickstart_physical.md).
 For more details about the actual build process, look there.*

-## What you need (Prerequisites)
+## What You Need (Prerequisites)

 You will need a *target server*, which will run both a development environment in a Vagrant VM (used to deploy CORD) as well as CORD-in-a-Box itself.